vorcigernix/essential-eth-deno/README.md

 # 🦕 essential-eth-deno

 [Deno](https://deno.land) version of Essential Eth (https://eeth.dev/).
-Barely working, not exporting gunctions from mod.ts for now.
+Barely working, not exporting functions from mod.ts for now.
+In mod.ts I show how to call a smart contract, there is still a lot of issues in code though.

 ## Usage